jdmota/java-typestate-checker/README.md

 If a class extends another class with protocol, but does not include a `@Typestate` annotation, the subclass assumes by default the same protocol of its superclass.

 In Java, up and down-casts may occur explicitly and up-casts may occur implicitly when assigning to local variables or fields, passing objects to parameters or returning objects.
-With this initial support for subtyping, up and down casting is only allowed between initial states or final states.

 You may find more information in the [documentation page](https://github.com/jdmota/java-typestate-checker/wiki/Documentation).

 ## Quick Start

-1. Make sure you have JDK 8 installed.
+1. Make sure you have JDK 8 or 11 installed.
 We recommend the [OpenJDK distribution](https://adoptopenjdk.net/?variant=openjdk8&jvmVariant=hotspot).
 1. Run the following commands:

 ```sh